rimeto/ts-optchain/README.md

 }
 ```

-A implementation for a method to extract the home street string from this structure would be:
+Without support for optional chaining built into TypeScript yet, an implementation for a method to extract the home street string from this structure would look like:

 ```typescript
 function getHomeStreet(user: IUser, defaultValue?: string) {